Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Conclusion

 \begingroup \squeezetable

 \endgroup

-The on-cone field equations were derived, similar to the final section of \cite{10.1016/j.astropartphys.2017.03.008}.
-This work represents the first time the two pole frequencies $f_{\rm 0}$ and $f_{\rm C}$ and the asymmetry parameter $\epsilon$ have been used to characterize the time-domain field equations such that they match semi-analytic parameterizations with large correlation coefficients.
-It was shown that the on-cone field equations satisfy the uncertainty principle for Fourier transform pairs.
-The off-cone field equations were derived and were shown to be in excellent agreement with semi-analytic parameterizations.
-The potential for reconstruction exercises with the fully analytic model is especially enticing.
+The main results are summarized in Table \ref{tab:conc}.
+This work represents the first time the two distinct pole frequencies $f_{\rm 0}$ and $f_{\rm C}$ have been used to characterize the time-domain field equations of the Askaryan effect for both $\theta = \theta_{\rm C}$ and $\theta \neq \theta_{\rm C}$.
+The uncertainty principle was verified on-cone ($\theta = \theta_{\rm C}$), serving as a check on the model.
+By fitting on-cone cascade parameters, we have shown that an analytic model matches semi-analytic predictions.
+The $\epsilon$ parameter reveals a potential cascade classification scheme.
+Next, the off-cone ($\theta \neq \theta_{\rm C}$) field equations were derived, and again the uncertainty principle was verified.
+Off-cone cascade parameters were fit, and the results are in excellent agreement with semi-analytic results.
+Fitting $a$-values has revealed a potential energy reconstruction.

+To obtain the fields on and off-cone, $\eta < 1$ was assumed.
+The restriction $\eta < 1$ means that Eqs. \ref{eq:on_cone} and \ref{eq:off_cone} must be applied to the far-field.
+Given that $a$ and $\theta_{\rm C}$ are fixed by cascade physics and ice density, and that the relevant Askaryan bandwidth for ice is $[0.1-1]$ GHz, the parameter most easily varied within $\eta$ is the observer distance $r$.
+Taking $\nu = 0.5$ GHz, $n = 1.78$, $c = 0.3$ m GHz, $\theta = \theta_{\rm C}$, and $a = 5$ m, requiring that $\eta = 1$ gives $r \geq 0.4$ km.
+Scaling to $\nu = 0.25$ GHz gives $r \geq 0.2$ km.
+According to NuRadioMC \cite{10.1140/epjc/s10052-020-7612-8} (Fig. 13), the $r$ corresponding to UHE-$\nu$ at $10^{18}$ eV ranges from 0.7-3.2 km, and 0.2 km is rare.

+The ``acceleration argument'' invoked by RB in \cite{10.1103/physrevd.65.016003} states that if $r(t)$ points to the ICD, $r(t)$ must be constant enough to ensure that $\Delta r < \lambda$.
+Using the law of cosines, with two sides being $r$ and $r+\Delta r$, and a third being $a$, the criteria that $(a/r)^2 \ll 1$ leads to $|\Delta r| \approx a/n$ which is $\mathcal{O}(2)$ m.
+When in doubt about usage and event geometry, determining if $(a/r)^2 \ll 1$ is a good check.
+If the UHE-$\nu$ event is a charged-current interaction with an electromagnetic cascade far above the LPM energy for ice, $a$ grows faster than $\sqrt{\ln(E_{\rm C}/E_{\rm crit})}$ \cite{10.1103/physrevd.82.074017}.